 This feature requires Uncanny Automator Pro 3.5 or higher.
+Integration-specific conditions require Automator Pro 4.0 or higher.

 Action conditions make it possible to run actions only if specific criteria are met, like a user’s email address matching a certain name, the user having a certain WordPress role, or a form submission having a specific value.
 Conditions are an optional setting that can be defined for every action in a recipe.